AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 People can only use your websites if they can read and understand them and by taking the effect of colour contrast into account we are opening up doors for far more people to use and enjoy what we have made.

-We build our applications for people to use, so if doing this can open up our user base further there can be only one remaining reason that some may have not to do it.
-The difficulty of managing this, especially in a complex styling framework like **Bootstrap CSS**.
+We build our applications for people to use, so if doing this can increase our user base further, there can be only one remaining reason that some may have not to do it.
+And that is the difficulty of managing this, especially in a complex styling framework like **Bootstrap CSS**.

 **The colour contrast implementation challenge.**

-In the **WCAG** quote above, we get given the contrast ratios our colour combinations should conform to.
-But, as you may have guessed, this involves some formula around *colour luminance*.
-Even if this is automated, checking all possible colour combinations is a lengthy process.
+In the **WCAG** quote above, we get given the contrast ratios which our colour combinations should conform to.
+But, as you may have guessed, this involves some mathematical formula that looks at *colour luminance*.
+This has been automated, thankfully, and you can find some tools for that at the end of the article.
+However, even if this is automated, checking all possible colour combinations is a lengthy process.

-Then combine this challenges with using a complex CSS framework like **Bootstrap CSS** and you can quickly end up with an unmanageable mess.
+Then we combine this challenge with using a complex CSS framework like **Bootstrap CSS** and we can quickly end up with an unmanageable mess.

-I have personally seen the likes of the following in many a project:
+I have seen the likes of the following in many a project:

 {% highlight html %}
   <link rel="stylesheet" href="bootstrap.css">